James F. Byrnes: Secretary of State

 Upon his succession to the presidency after Roosevelt's death, on April 12, 1945, Truman relied heavily on Byrnes's counsel, Byrnes having been a mentor to Truman from the latter's earliest days in the Senate.
-Indeed, Byrnes was one of the first people seen by Truman on the first day of his presidency.

 When Truman met Roosevelt's coffin in Washington, he asked Byrnes and former Vice President Wallace, the two other men who might well have succeeded Roosevelt, to join him at the train station.
 Truman originally intended for both men to play leading roles in his administration to signal continuity with Roosevelt's policies.
 Truman quickly fell out with Wallace but retained a good working relationship with Byrnes and increasingly turned to him for support.

 Truman appointed Byrnes as US Secretary of State on July 3, 1945.
 Despite personally objecting to any guarantees of retaining Hirohito, Byrnes remained ambiguous on that point in a draft reply to Japan's offer of surrender of August 10.
 As Secretary of State, he was first in line to the presidency (until adoption of the 1947 succession act) since there was no Vice President during Truman's first term.
 He played a major role at the Potsdam Conference, the Paris Peace Conference, and other major postwar conferences.
 According to historian Robert Hugh Ferrell, Byrnes knew little more about foreign relations than Truman.
 He made decisions after consulting a few advisors, such as Donald S. Russell and Benjamin V. Cohen.
 Byrnes and his small group paid little attention to the State Department experts and similarly ignored Truman.

 Harry S. Truman and Joseph Stalin meeting at the Potsdam Conference on 18 July 1945.
 From left to right, first row: Stalin, Truman, Soviet Ambassador Andrei Gromyko, Byrnes, and Soviet Foreign Minister Vyacheslav Molotov.
 Second row: Truman confidant Harry H. Vaughan, Russian interpreter Charles Bohlen, Truman naval aide James K. Vardaman, Jr., and Charles Griffith Ross (partially obscured).

 Because Byrnes had been part of the US delegation at Yalta, Truman assumed that he had accurate knowledge of what had transpired.
 It would be many months before Truman discovered that not to be the case.
 Nevertheless, Byrnes advised that the Soviets were breaking the Yalta Agreement and that Truman needed to be resolute and uncompromising with them.

-Byrnes and British Foreign Secretary Ernest Bevin issued a joint statement announcing that they were combining the U.S. zone of Germany and the British zone of Germany into one new territory called "West Germany."
+Byrnes and British Foreign Secretary Ernest Bevin issued a joint statement announcing that they were combining the U.S. and British occupation zones of Germany.
 General Lucius D. Clay, who had been a top aide to Byrnes in 1944, heavily influenced Byrnes' famous September 1946 speech in Stuttgart, Germany.
 The speech, "Restatement of Policy on Germany," marked the formal transition in American occupation policy away from the Morgenthau Plan of economic dismantlement to one of economic reconstruction.